hydroper/ts4air/docs/typescript-internals.md

 Look at FFDec or swfdump to see what is the name of e.g. `Vector.<uint>`: is it the global `Vector$uint` or something like?

-Definitions other than `declare global` should have a suffix to not conflict with them.
+## Definition Names

+Every top-level or namespace-level definition other than `declare global` will be defined in the package `$ts`.
+This can be changed by using a `ffi.json` file as covered in the `ts4air` documentation.

 ## Manually Generated Globals